A Lost Romance | Rekindled

-A lady described how by her boyfriend losing the sole piece of paper with her new postal address written on it, contact was subsequently lost for more than four decades.
+A lady described how by her friend losing the sole piece of paper with her new postal address written on it, contact was subsequently lost for more than four decades.
 This was back in the 1960s where half the population did not even own a domestic telephone line.

 The lovely part of this story is: When eventually they did catch up with each other – she wrote:” the long lost love was still there.”

 Long Lost Romance can it be resurrected?
 Will the restored romance last?

 The motives are very difficult to really define.